Finance manager

 What it's like

-As a finance manager, you would plan and oversee the financial information for your company or organisation.
-You would be responsible for maintaining the integrity of financial accounts and reporting suspected breaches of conduct.
+As a finance manager, you'll plan and oversee the financial information for your company or organisation.
+You'll maintain the integrity of financial accounts and ensure there are no breaches of conduct.

-In this role, you would work directly with others.
+In this role, you'll work directly with others.
 You could be working with people within your company or other businesses.
-You would advise customers or colleagues on your company's financial policies.
+You'll advise customers or colleagues on your company's financial policies.

-prepare financial information for review – for your company or other organisations that oversee financial regulations.
+preparing financial information for review, for your company or other organisations that oversee financial regulations

-You'll need to have good attention to detail.
+You'll need to have good attention to detail and analysis skills.
 You’ll keep up to date on market information and financial regulation.

 Explore more information about this job